geawiz/geoviz/README.md

 ## How to develop and build
 First run ``pnpn install`` to install all dependencies required to build.

-Then use one of the following scripts:
+Then to develop run:
+``npm run dev``
-- ``npm run dev``: serves a development version of this website.
+(or clikc theplay icon in the NPM SCRIPT panel on the left side of VSCode) which serves a development version of this website.
+So you can use hot-reloading and make changes on the fly.

+Finally, when happy, run
+``npm run build``
-- ``npm run build``: builds the static website in a subfolder called ``dist``.
+which builds the static website in a subfolder called ``docs``.

-- ``npm run preview``": previews what gets build at previous step -- on a localhost server.
-- ``npm run deploy``: deploys the static website to the specified github page and folder.
-This page only checks in the ``docs`` folder, so you will have to commit any changes you'll have elsewhere in the repo.
+In the end, commit all change.
+If oyu also commit the 'docs' folder, this will change the live website to the latest built version.